 Porsche Consulting uses the “Q6” operational quality management system.
 With the help of quality gates and control loops, it analyzes causes and prevents or eliminates errors early on.
 It prioritizes and structures the search for solutions to quality problems.
 Additional major elements include key performance indicators, standards, employee qualification, and “shop floor” management of quality processes.

 New technologies, markets, and suppliers; greater product complexity; same-part strategies – the framework conditions for procurement are constantly in flux.
 Within this context, procurement departments are expected to manage external added value and to ensure the best prices and availabilities.
 As a driving force behind innovation, procurement also makes a major contribution to competitiveness.
 In order to handle these many additional tasks, a new strategic orientation is needed.
-Together with the client, Porsche consultants develop a company-specific departmental strategy with the help of a proven, four-stage procedural model.
+Together with the client, the Porsche consultants develop a company-specific departmental strategy with the help of a proven, four-stage procedural model.
 They then also derive specific measures to put this strategy into practice.

 Companies are concentrating increasingly on their core areas of expertise and outsourcing parts of their value-adding activities to suppliers.
 This makes it all the more important for business partners to have a very good idea of customer demands.
 Insufficient supplier management can lead to anything from disruptions to failures in production, with the associated bottlenecks, customer complaints, and damage to the company’s reputation.
 The resulting costs are incalculable.
-But when the client and its suppliers jointly improve their products and processes back in the development and series ramp-up stages, they achieve marked cost and competitive advantages.
+But when the client and its suppliers jointly improve their products and processes back in the development and series start-up stages, they achieve marked cost and competitive advantages.
 Porsche Consulting supports its clients in strategic and operational supplier management.
 In doing so, the consultants employ strategies that have proven themselves at the Porsche sports car company.
 Porsche has continued to perfect its supplier management since the crisis of the early 1990s – and that’s with more than 80 percent of value added externally, high variation in small unit numbers, and strict demands on technologies, quality, processes, and prices.

-In addition, Porsche consultants develop new approaches to supplier management of the future.
+In addition, the consultants develop new approaches to supplier management of the future.
 The trend is moving from “preferred supplier” to “preferred customer.”
 Porsche Consulting supports clients in shaping these strategic partnerships in which suppliers and manufacturers meet on an equal footing.
 They agree upon exclusive aspects of cooperation and define capacity levels that are both committed and flexible.